No Worksheets Allowed

 Why Take EYFS Literacy Outdoors?

-With the weather beginning to improve and even some glimmers of sunshine to be seen, we take a look at the benefits of outdoor literacy learning for children in Reception and the early years.
-The good news is that you don't need to spend a great deal on resources to create a range of fun, meaningful and engaging outdoor literacy activities.
+Do you tend to keep literacy inside the classroom?
+How much thought do you give to planning outdoor literacy activities?
+Here, we take a look at the benefits of outdoor literacy learning for children in the early years.
+The good news is that you don't need to spend a great deal on resources to create a range of fun, meaningful and engaging activities!

 The Benefits of Outdoor Literacy Learning

 The statutory framework for the early years, states that, 'Providers must provide access to an outdoor play area or, if that is not possible, ensure that outdoor activities are planned and taken on a daily basis (unless circumstances make this inappropriate, for example unsafe weather conditions).'

 Another important early year's document, Development Matters, also highlights its importance, stating that, 'A well-planned learning environment, indoors and outside, is an important aspect of pedagogy.'
 Research shows that outdoor literacy learning can: